alexandredubois/lm/README.md

 > Creator: goffi@goffi.org (http://www.goffi.org)
 v0.2 : polluxxx@gmail.com (http://redrises.blogspot.com)
+v0.3 : dev@alexandredubois.com (http://www.alexandredubois.com)

 ## 5. CHANGES LOG

+What's new in version 0.3:
++ better movie hash calculation (faster and supported by more CPU architectures, as the Readynas SParc processor ;)
++ ability to export the HTML output to a specified directory with the `--export` option
++ the HTML output is now built from a readable template and use web controls powered by Twitter Bootstrap and Datatables.net
++ the HTML output is more detailed with movie description, country flag icons, file creation date... and more...
++ IMDB covers are locally cached !
++ Cron template file added, which allow for example to rebuild the movie index every night if you wish so !

 What's new in version 0.2:
 + Add of logging module (--debug parameter).
 If activated, creates a log file